 The Buddha’s primary focus in life was the relief of human suffering.
 He wasn’t primarily interested in metaphysical questions such as the nature of the soul or whether there is a god or an afterlife.
 Instead, he focused on the causes and the cures of human suffering.

-Because of this, while Buddhism can be practiced as a religion, many people practice Buddhism as a life philosophy and find that it helps them relieve their suffering and understand their own values more clearly—whether they are religious or not.
-So, for example, the Catholic monk, Thomas Merton, practiced Buddhist philosophy later in his life and said it helped him become a better Christian.
+Because of this, while Buddhism can be practiced as a religion, many people practice Buddhism as a life philosophy.
+And they find that it helps them relieve their suffering and understand their own values more clearly.
+So, for example, the Catholic monk, Thomas Merton, practiced Buddhist philosophy later in his life.
+He said it helped him become a better Christian.

 There are also non-religious folk who draw on Buddhist philosophy for practical guidance in living.
-When I reference Buddhist writings in this post (and also in later posts in my blog), I am primarily interested in the practical philosophical insights of Buddhism that are applicable to all human beings, whatever their religious orientation is.
+When I reference Buddhist writings in this post, I am primarily interested in the practical philosophical insights of Buddhism that are applicable to all human beings.

 My name is Shelly Johnson, and I am a writer and philosopher with a Ph.D. in philosophy.
 One of my primary personal and philosophical interests is how we can learn to love ourselves and each other better in order to cultivate personal and political resilience.
 I teach ethics and a variety of other courses at a local college.
 I am the author of the blog Love is Stronger.
 I am also the author of three logic and critical thinking books for high school and middle school: _Argument Builder_, _Discovery of Deduction_ (co-author), and _Everyday Debate_, published by Classical Academic Press.
 You can reach me at email@example.com.